Dig Two Graves

-Dig Two Graves is a 2014 independent gothic thriller written by Hunter Adams and Jeremy Phillips, and is Adams’ first full-length feature as director.
+Dig Two Graves is a 2014 independent gothic thriller written by Hunter Adams and Jeremy Phillips, and is Adams' first full-length feature as director.
 The film was executive produced by actor and director Larry Fessenden.
-Members of its crew were selected by the Independent Filmmaker Project, by working with the Southern Illinois University film department, and by involved the community of the film's Southern Illinois location.
+Members of its crew were selected by the Independent Filmmaker Project, by working with the Southern Illinois University film department, and by involving the community of the film's Southern Illinois location.
 The film's cast includes Ted Levine, Samantha Isler, Danny Goldring, and Troy Ruptash.

-The film, distributed by Area 23a, released in select theaters and on demand March 24, 2017.
+The film, distributed by Area 23, released in select theaters and on demand March 24, 2017.